 to your wishes".

-mean "may your rank
+namely "may your happiness

 be according to your wishes".

 The pictures are a little difficult to discern because they

 are all wrapped or tied with "fillets"

-entry "ribbons and fillets" at Hidden Meaning of Chinese Charm
+please see the entry "ribbons and fillets" at Hidden Meaning of Chinese Charm

 For another example of a charm with the halberd, stone chime

 and sceptre symbols please see the large "eight character" charm in

 The old charm at the left shows considerable wear reflecting

 many, many years of use.

 The inscription is actually a very popular Chinese saying.

 The inscription, written top to bottom and right to left, is wan shi ru yi (万事如意)

 The reverse side of the charm depicts a dragon on the right

 and a phoenix on the left.

 The combination of a dragon and phoenix is a symbol for

-another auspicious saying, namely long feng
+another auspicious saying, namely long feng cheng xiang